2010 Pennsylvania elections

-Pennsylvania held various elections on November 2, 2010.
-These include elections for a Senate seat, a gubernatorial race, and many state legislature races.
+Elections were held in Pennsylvania on November 2, 2010.
+These included elections for U.S. Senate, Governor, Pennsylvania Senate, and Pennsylvania House of Representatives.

 Federal

 United States Senate

 Former Republican, now Democratic, Senator Arlen Specter was defeated in a primary election to Joe Sestak, who then faced Republican Pat Toomey.
 In a narrow race, Pat Toomey was victorious over Sestak.

 United States House

 Twelfth District special election

 A special election was held on May 18, 2010 to fill the seat left vacant by the death of Democratic U.S. Representative John Murtha.
 On March 8, 2010, the Pennsylvania Democratic Party's Executive Committee nominated Mark Critz, Murtha's former district director.
 On March 11, a convention of Republicans from the 12th district nominated businessman Tim Burns.
 The Democrats held the seat in the special election, with Critz defeating Burns.
 Both would face each other again in November's general election, with Critz winning again.